blockworks-foundation/solana-rpc-testing/bombardier_tests.md

 The tokio_jsonrpsee show a little improvement for both request compared to master branch.

-For the getBlocks the jsonrpc_actix show an important improvement of the performance.
-I've to find the reason because I don't think it's only related to the json serialisation and HTTP request handling.
-This improvement mus tbe confirmed with the getBalance request when it will be available.

-## Actions

- - correct getBalance on jsonrpc_actix
- - Do the getBalance test for jsonrpc_actix branch
- - See the reason of the performance difference between jsonrpc_actix branch and the others.

- GetBLockHash GetSlot.

- curl http://localhost:8899 -X POST -H "Content-Type: application/json" -d '
-  {"jsonrpc":"2.0","id":1, "method":"getSlot"}
-'
+Actix show an important improvement of the performance.
+It seems to come from a better CPU usage of Actix.
+As there's no other processing on the validator, all CPU are available.

+Forcing Actix with one CPU, is perform a little worse than jsonrpsee.

+So it show that the execution model is important for the overall performance and with a 1 CPU execution, jsonrpsee perform a little better.